akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 A new thought struck him and a dangerous smile played at the corners of his mouth, the look of a gambler who has decided to destroy the table entirely.

-“Roger, my bishop, let us bargain with Someone who cannot be outbid!
+‘Roger, my bishop, let us bargain with Someone who cannot be outbid!
 You want to weigh and measure and trade?
-Fine.”
+Fine.‘

-Henry’s voice rose, the “Scholar-King” giving way to the impulsive pride of the Conqueror’s son.
-“If he be a coin, Roger, then we shall toss him to the Heavens!”
+Henry’s voice rose, the ‘Scholar-King’ giving way to the impulsive pride of the Conqueror’s son.
+‘If he be a coin, Roger, then we shall toss him to the Heavens!‘

 He lifted his arm and pointed across the crowd, fixing his eyes on the heavy, carved doors of the lodge.
 Words broke forth from deep within him, beyond his grasp, and in a distant voice.

-“I command it: the first pure maid to cross that threshold, be she royal heiress or landless scullion, the same shall be his wife.
+‘I command it: the first pure maid to cross that threshold, be she royal heiress or landless scullion, the same shall be his wife.
 I leave the selection to God’s judgment.
 If the boy cannot live with a peasant at his side, he is no son of mine and holds no claim to my blood.
-Let it be written as a vow.”
+Let it be written as a vow.‘

 The words fell on the silent hall like dry autumn leaves on a bonfire.

 Henry’s breath came fast, his finger still pointing, his mind hunting for what he had said.
 Roger’s eyes widened in shock.
 Bishop Bloet exchanged a glance with the Archbishop of Canterbury.
 The monk of the new Cistercian order lowered his head and his lips began to move silently.

 As for the Queen, she stared at the King, a picture of astonishment.
-“Surely you cannot possibly mean to cast his life so blindly.”
+‘Surely you cannot possibly mean to cast his life so blindly.‘

 Henry’s posture relaxed instantly, the fire cooling into a stony, dismissive indifference.
 He reached for his wine.
-“If the Heavens wish him wed, they shall surely provide.
-Else-wise, let the hall keep its silence, that I may drink in peace.”
+‘If the Heavens wish him wed, they shall surely provide.
+Else-wise, let the hall keep its silence, that I may drink in peace.‘

 The hall settled into a jagged silence.
 Roger of Salisbury stood motionless.
 He knew the truth, as did the older lords: the King had spoken a *vow* made *coram rege*, before the high court.
 If a beggar girl crossed that threshold now, Henry would have to marry his son to her or become a liar in the eyes of the law and God.